btjm123/DrawingApp/README.md

 #TODO
 - Share your image via Facebook using Social Framework or UIActivityViewController
 - Erase parts of your drawing
-- Save your artwork into your photos(and redirect users to Settings page if not enabled app to access photos)
+- Save your artwork into your photos
 - Create a settings view controller to add more customization(such as change brush size,colours etc.)
 - (NEW) Make a paintbrush follow the user's hand as they draw,allowing for greater interaction)
 - (NEW) Make an eraser do the same thing provided they have chosen the eraser tool.